-Prerequisite: None.
-Corequisite: None.
+Pre or Corequisite: HSEC 2109.
 Technology: 100% online.
 Offered: On demand.

 HSEC 2142 Protecting Critical Infrastructure

 The security of critical infrastructure is paramount to a government's ability to provide services & governance to its people.
 That fact makes these assets likely targets of terrorism as the effects of a successful attack will be widespread & gain the desired attention that is the intent of the attack.
 This course will cover planning considerations and mitigation programs to protect these critical resources from attack.
 The course will also examine the National Infrastructure Protection Plan (NIPP) & related Homeland Security Presidential Directives (HSPD.)